Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 {{site.data.alerts.end}}

 ## Qumulo Core Built-In Roles
-Qumulo Core includes several built-in static roles that provide predefined sets of privileges for common administrative scenarios.
-These roles are designed to support several typical organizational access control personas..
+Qumulo Core includes _built-in roles_ that provide predefined privileges for common administrative operations to typical access control personas.
+This section explains the use cases and the authorization scope for each built-in role.

 ### Administrators
 {% include note.html content="Only the default administrator account can access a Qumulo cluster by using SSH." %}